akaday/akaday/README.md

 ## 🚀 Projects and Contributions

+- **[ActionGuard](https://github.com/akaday/ActionGuard)**: A tool designed to enhance the security of GitHub Actions workflows by detecting potential security issues such as hardcoded secrets, deprecated actions, and insecure configurations.
 - **[Project Name](link-to-project)**: Brief description of what the project does and why it's interesting or useful.
 - **[Another Project](link-to-project)**: Highlight some key features and technologies used.
 - **[Open Source Contributions](link-to-contributions)**: Share some notable open source contributions you've made.